 Classic LimeadeWith minimal ingredients and fresh lime juice, this classic limeade is the perfect summer thirst quencher.

 Pineapple-Citrus PunchThis tropical mixture will take you right to the beach, wherever you are.
 Garnish with fresh pineapple wedges for maximum style.

 Homemade Cherry SodaCreate this fizzy and vibrant drink with cherries, lime juice and club soda.
-Garnish with lime wedges, colorful paper straws, and bowties for a fun twist!
+Garnish with lime wedges and colorful paper straws for a fun twist!

 Watermelon-Lime CoolersSweetened with honey and garnished with fresh watermelon skewers, these coolers are guaranteed to be a hit at the next cookout or pool party.